brillout/wildcard-api/readme.md

 endpoints.iHavePower();
 ~~~

-The whole power of your backend is at your frontend's disposal.
+The whole power of your backend is at your disposal while developing your frontend.
-While developing the frontend,
+For example,
 you can use any NoSQL/SQL/ORM query to retrieve and mutate data.
 That's arguably more powerful than GraphQL.

-(Note that the distinctive difference that makes a custom API powerful for your clients
-but not for third-party clients
+(The distinctive difference between a third party and your frontend development is that
+you can modify your custom API while the third party cannot.
+From the perspective of a third party, your custom API is set in stone.
-is that you can modify the custom API while developing your clients.)
+From your perspective, you can modify your custom API at will while developing your frontend.)

 GraphQL is a wonderful addition to our dev toolbox.
 But unfortunately,
-GraphQL's hype made us forget how great custom endpoints are.
+GraphQL's hype made us forget how great custom APIs are.
 Let's remember.

 <b><sub><a href="#faq">&#8679; TOP  &#8679;</a></sub></b>
 <br/>
 <br/>

-### I can create custom endpoints myself, do I need Wildcard?
+### I can create custom API myself, do I need Wildcard?

 You don't need Wildcard:
+instead of Wildcard,
-Instead of Wildcard, you can create custom endpoints by adding HTTP routes to your web server.
+you can create a custom API by adding HTTP routes to your web server.

 Wildcard is just a little tool that takes care of:
  - Serialization